0xSolanaceae/proXXy/README.md

 ```

 ## Planned Features
 - Implement a feature for automatically testing the scraped proxies to verify their functionality.
-(1/3rd completed)
+(2/4th completed)
 - Proxy sorting instead of hardcoding.
 - Provide an option to discern between Elite, Anonymous, and Transparent anonymity classes of proxies.

 ## Added Features
-- HTTPS support.
+- HTTPS support!
 - Easy updating!
 - Added asynchronous webscraping.
 - Fixed random user agents option.